yhoogstrate/fuma/README.md

 | TopHat Fusion post | potential_fusion.txt  | tophat-fusion_post_potential_fusion
 | TopHat Fusion post | result.txt            | tophat-fusion_post_result

-Or run:
+Or run the following command line argument to get an overview of the versions at the command line:

 	fuma --formats

-To get an overview of the versions at the command line.

 ### -l LINK_SAMPLE_TO_ANNOTATION ###